 As mentioned, the whole process can take years, depending on the book and on the author’s writing style.
-In the end, you don’t simply get a hardcovered piece full of pages stuffed with words printed on them, you get compressed knowledge that will otherwise take you years to digest.
+In the end, you don’t simply get a hardcovered piece full of pages stuffed with words printed on them.
+You get compressed knowledge that will otherwise take you years to digest.

 Reason 2: When Reading Your World View Expands and You Get To Understand New Things, Faster

-Imagine reading like uncovering a map when playing a video game.
+We can illustrate reading like uncovering a map when playing a video game.
 Each new page uncovers a small part of the world map.
 The more you read, the more you’ll see ahead.

 Let me visualize this with the picture below:

 Beware though, if you’re constantly exposing yourself to the same information you won’t learn anything new.
 That’s why it’s important to read different books and different opinions.
 Different authors will have different points of view – and that’s good.
-At first, you might get confused, “Why people say different things about the same issues?”
+At first, you might get confused, “Why do people say different things about the same issues?”
 But after some time, you’ll learn to distillate the essential ideas, see the different facts and form an opinion on your own.

 But there is more to that.

 In general, we learn through experience.
 The so-called experiential learning.
 Simply put, learning by doing.2 It’s an ancient form of learning.
 Aristotle was probably the first one to acknowledge this form of understanding things by saying, “For the things we have to learn before we can do them, we learn by doing them.”

 But as you can imagine, this form of learning can take ages.
 Yeah.
 The net is flooded with quotes saying that you should learn from your mistake.
 But why make errors when you can learn from other people’s mistakes?

 That’s where reading comes in.
 When you read you get to understand things you haven’t yet experienced.
 See how other people messed up so you can avoid making these types of mistakes.